PopJoestar/Booky/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Download books from [Library Genesis](https://libgen.rs/) and manage books.
 Built with React Native Expo, and uses [Material 3](https://m3.material.io) design.
-Booky is to illustrate some React Native patterns and good practice that I gained from my experience and is an educationnal purpose project.
+Booky is an educationnal purpose project to illustrate some React Native patterns and good practice that I gained from my experience as a React Native Developer

 This is a non-official [Library Genesis](https://libgen.rs/) mobile client.